When you’re a college student, few things are as important as public Wi-Fi.

 Just Say “No” to Automatic Connections

 After you connect to a Wi-Fi network for the first time, your computer will remember that network.
 Next time you are within range of that network, your computer will reconnect to it…automatically.
+This may not be the behavior that you want.

 Make sure your computer’s automatic connections setting is turned off before going in search of free Wi-Fi.
+It only takes a couple of seconds to select and connect to a preferred wireless network.

 Mind the HTTPS